UgnRi/DTSFramework/README.md

 To add a new test scenario:

 1. Create a new scenario JSON file in `config/test_scenarios/`
-2. Implement test classes in `src/test_scenarios/`
+2. Add the scenario name to the `mqtt_scenarios` or `dts_scenarios` list in your device configuration
-3. Update the main runner to detect and execute your tests
+3. Implement test classes in `src/test_scenarios/`

 ### Custom Test Implementations